Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

-Now, you can Build and deploy your program from SolPG just like in the last lesson.
+Now, you can build and deploy your program from SolPG just like in the last lesson.
 This will deploy your program to the same program id from the previous lesson if you went through the Hello World demo already.
 You can either upgrade your Hello World demo by just following the same steps as before or you can generate a new program id through SolPG and deploy to that one instead.

 Notice that while we went over how to deserialize the `instruction_data` , we never actually used it.
 The reason for this is because you’ll go over how to use this data in the next lesson when you complete the movie review program by creating new review accounts with it!